Last Updated on 23 December 2025 by Cycloscope

 Moroccan food is tasty and very healthy, but not so varied.
 Although along the coast you could treat yourself every day with fresh, delicious, and relatively cheap fish, outside the cities of the interiors you’ll mostly eat tajin, tajin, and tajin… and Berber Omelette.

 The tajin is a terracotta pot used to slow-cook meat (chicken, beef, rarely goat) with an abundance of fresh vegetables.
-Fully vegetarian tajines are always available, they are often vegan or might include an egg.
+Fully vegetarian tajines are always available; they are often vegan or might include an egg.

 Omelette Berber is also cooked in tajines, it’s a large omelet with tomatoes, spring onions, olives, and sometimes cheese.

-Morocco is the country of dry fruit, there’s a vast choice of figs, dates, peaches, nuts, and whatnot.
+Morocco is the country of dry fruit; there’s a vast choice of figs, dates, peaches, nuts, and whatnot.
 Those make for great road snacks – natural supplements are the best!

 Language and People

-In rural areas, while you can still meet French-speaking men, most women will only speak Arabic, as unfortunately many of them don’t go to school.
+In rural areas, while you can still meet French-speaking men, most women will only speak Arabic, as unfortunately, many of them don’t go to school.

 While we loved most of the mountain people, the area at high elevation near the town of Imlilchil was less pleasurable.
 Elena was getting creepy stares, kids were overstepping personal space in a sketchy way, and, in general, people were less welcoming and smiling.
-It doesn’t mean it was an unsafe area but I will advise a bit more caution, especially for ladies.
+It doesn’t mean it was an unsafe area, but I will advise a bit more caution, especially for ladies.

 Biking in Morocco: Roads, traffic, and drivers

-Biking in the cities can be a little hectic, but nothing compared to Italy or South East Asia.
+Biking in the cities can be a little hectic, but nothing compared to Italy or Southeast Asia.

 Safety and Crime: is Morocco safe to travel by bike?

-We felt really safe in most of Morocco, people were kind, and friendly if not helpful.
+We felt really safe in most of Morocco; people were kind and friendly, if not helpful.

-The other place where our sense of danger was awakened is the high mountains near Agoudal and Imilchil, where kids were disturbing and adults somehow rude – I won’t say it was a dangerous area anyway, the worst that could have happened is probably some stones from kids.
+The other place where our sense of danger was awakened is the high mountains near Agoudal and Imilchil, where kids were disturbing and adults were somehow rude – I won’t say it was a dangerous area anyway, the worst that could have happened is probably some stones from kids.

 Bike Touring Morocco as a solo female cyclist